For the complete documentation index, see llms.txt. Markdown versions of all docs pages are available by appending .md to any docs URL.

 args: ["@mycompany/restricted-server"]

-# This target uses the backend-level policy (requires auth)
+# This target uses the top-level policy (requires auth)